Tybern82/MultiChat/README.md

 # MultiChat
  Merged chat system for multi-streaming support.
+Provides both a GUI and console interface.
+Run MultiChat.exe for the GUI, or MultiChatConsole.exe for the console version.

     Chat Support: Brime, Twitch, Trovo.
 May support YouTube, however this has not been tested.
     Viewer count: Brime, Twitch.
     Follow/Subscribe Support: Brime only.

-Parameters to link chats:
+Parameters to link chats (console version only):

     --brime      (Default: none) Brime login name
     --trovo      (Default: false) Add Trovo chat (uses authenticated user)